n1mras/launchpad/README.md

 ## Starting the server
 Run `java -jar launchpad.jar`.
 Java is a memory hog if not constrained, you can apply heap limits by passing jvm arguments like so `java -Xmx256M -jar launchpad.jar`.
-Large libraries may require more memory.

 ## Usage
 Use the web frontend [launchpad-ui](https://github.com/n1mras/launchpad-ui) to start a library refresh by pressing the refresh button in the top right corner.